Temporal Conditioning Spiking Latent Variable Models of the Neural Response to Natural Visual Scenes: Experiments

 \paragraph{Pearson correlation coefficient} This metric evaluates the model performance by calculating the Pearson correlation coefficient between the recorded and predicted firing rates \cite{mcintosh2016,molano-mazon2018,zheng2021unraveling}.
-The higher the value, the better the performance. \paragraph{Spike train dissimilarity} This metric assesses the model performance by computing the dissimilarity between recorded and predicted spike trains.
+The higher the value, the better the performance.
+Refer to Appendix \ref{sec:metrics_detail} for more details. \paragraph{Spike train dissimilarity} This metric assesses the model performance by computing the dissimilarity between recorded and predicted spike trains.
 A lower value indicates better model performance.
-Here we use the MMD with a first-order PSP kernel \cite{zenke2018superspike,zhang2020temporal} to measure the spike train dissimilarity \cite{park2013kernel,arribas2020rescuing,kamata2022fully}, see also Sec. \ref{sec:metrics_detail}. \paragraph{Spike autocorrelogram} The spike autocorrelogram is computed by counting the number of spikes that occur around each spike within a predefined time window \cite{molano-mazon2018,mcintosh2016}.
-The resulting trace is then normalized to its maximum value (which occurs at the origin of the time axis by construction), and the maximum value is set to zero for better visualization.
+Here we use the MMD with a first-order PSP kernel \cite{zenke2018superspike,zhang2020temporal} to measure the spike train dissimilarity \cite{park2013kernel,arribas2020rescuing,kamata2022fully} (see also Appendix \ref{sec:metrics_detail}).